 Our client was injured when the defendant orthopedic surgeon negligently lacerated his anterior tibial artery during knee surgery and then failed to timely diagnose the injury resulting in the development of compartment syndrome and dropped foot.

 A settlement was achieved with a hospital on behalf of an 84-year old man who was neglected by the nursing staff at the facility after our client had undergone back surgery.
 Because he was not monitored properly, he suffered complete paraplegia and required around the clock hospital care until his death several years later.
 A settlement was achieved on behalf of his estate shortly after he passed away and will benefit his adult children.

 A settlement was achieved on behalf of an 87 year old man who died as a result of improper suctioning and oxygen supplementation.
 Although defendants often attempt to establish that the value of an elderly person’s life is not as significant, the settlement reflects the fact that this is untrue.

 A settlement was achieved on behalf of a 61 year old woman who underwent a bilateral mastectomy for suspicion of cancer, however, after the operation, no cancer was found.
 A settlement was reached with the operating surgeon that allowed our client to recover her dignity and restore her physical condition.

 A policy limits settlement for client who suffered a concussion, post-concussion syndrome, and chronic post-traumatic headaches following a motor vehicle crash.

-Obtained for client who suffered concussion following motor vehicle crash.
+Obtained for a client who suffered concussion following a motor vehicle crash.

-Obtained for client who suffered inhalation injury as a result of defective product warnings.
+Obtained for a client who suffered inhalation injury as a result of defective product warnings.

 Obtained for medical malpractice victim.